jflets/LockBox/README.md

 ## Features Left to Implement

+- Password Strength Analysis
   - Enhance the application by incorporating a password strength analysis feature.
+- Password Generator Customization
   - Expand the password generation functionality by allowing users to customize the generated passwords according to their preferences.
+- Two-Factor Authentication (2FA)
   - Implement support for two-factor authentication as an additional layer of security for user accounts.

 # Technologies Used

+Python

 # Frameworks, Libraries and Programs Used

+Git - For version control.

+Github - To save and share files for the site.

+VScode - IDE used to code the site.

+Cryptography - For encrypting and decrypting data.

 # Testing

 ## Validator Testing

+- Python
+  - No errors or warnings where returned when using the [Pep8ci Validator](https://pep8ci.herokuapp.com/#)

 ## Solved Bugs